 Enjoy more New Zealand Adventure Tours

-We took advantage of being able to walk right into crevasses and stand under a roofs of ice.
+We took advantage of being able to walk right into crevasses and stand under a roof of ice.

 We followed Ruth in single file as she took us to different locations on the ice field.
 She said that she loves doing the full day walks because they never know where they are going to take us.
 The ice is constantly shifting and they “read it” and the conditions each day taking them through a different path each time they step foot on the glacier.